-The FTO gene is nick-named the ‘fat gene’ because of its association with obesity.
-(I feel a little bad for mentioning it — please don’t think that I’m fat-shaming shaming a gene here – hopefully I didn’t hurt the FTO gene’s feelings :-)
+The FTO gene is nick-named the ‘fatso gene’ because of its association with obesity.
+(Please don’t think that I’m fat-shaming a gene here – hopefully I didn’t hurt the FTO gene’s feelings :-)

 The FTO gene was identified about ten years ago in a genome-wide association study which looked at over 35,000 people to determine genes involved in obesity.
 But identifying the gene didn’t explain why it was so widely linked to higher BMI as well as ADHD, depression, and dementia.

 Early studies concluded that those with increased BMI and FTO variants also tended to have an increased energy intake with an association with elevated fat consumption.[ref]
 In 2013, a study found that those with variants in the FTO gene are expressing more FTO, which was thought to alter ghrelin mRNA causing higher ghrelin (the ‘hunger hormone’) levels.[ref]
 Some studies found that FTO deficient mice suffer from growth retardation and have both reduced lean mass and fat mass,[ref] but not all studies come agree.[ref]

 Most recently, a 2015 study published in the New England Journal of Medicine points to FTO polymorphisms disrupting ARID5B which leads to increase IRX3 and IRX5.
 These two genes are involved in turning fat cells into white fat that stores lipids instead of brown fat which is involved in thermogenesis.
 Most of the current research is pointing to the variants in the FTO gene region really being associated with increased IRX3 levels.